 "Many of those (Muslims) I meet in my job, I know them to be really remarkably peaceable and good family people.
 So I think we need to work on understanding why that tiny number ... has become so radicalized," she said.

-Australia has seen several terror attacks on its soil since late last year, when an Iranian-born self-proclaimed "cleric"killed two people during a 17- hour siege
+Australia has seen several terror attacks on its soil since late last year, when an Iranian-born self-proclaimed "cleric" killed two people during a 17- hour siege in Sydney.

 A 15-year-old boy also gunned down an employee at Sydney police headquarters in October.